 That being said, the DPA does require that access to the images be restricted only to those who need it in order to fulfil the purpose of the system.

-Keeping this list as short as possible is not only a legal requirement – more often than not, it’s also good operational practice.
+When it comes to who can view CCTV footage at work – keeping this list as short as possible is not only a legal requirement – more often than not, it’s also good operational practice.

 In addition to designated staff, CCTV footage can be made accessible to others under certain conditions.